 People with disabilities are diverse and disability can be very different from person to person.
 Disability affects many people, directly and indirectly, in large and small ways.
 It can be physical, intellectual, sensory and/or psychosocial (i.e. arising from a person's mental health experience).
 It can be temporary or permanent and can occur from birth or during a person's lifetime.
-Some disabilities are visible, such as people using a mobility aid to get around, whereas others are invisible, such as a person with a hearing impairment or a form of mental illness.
+Some disabilities are visible, such as people using a mobility aid to get around, whereas others are invisible, such as a person who is hard of hearing or has Autism.
 Disability encompasses people across all socioeconomic and demographic groups.